KarrLab/obj_tables/docs/migration.rst

 Schema builders are responsible for these steps.

 #.
 Make changes to the schema, which may involve multiple commits and multiple branches or concurrent repository clones
 #.
-Confirm that the schema changes work and are temporarily complete
+Confirm that the schema changes work and form a set of related changes
 #.
-Git commit and push all schema changes; the last commit will be a *sentinel commit*
+Git commit and push the schema changes; the last commit will be a *sentinel commit*
 #.
 Use the :obj:`make-changes-template` command to create a template schema changes file
 #.
 Determine the ways in which *Model*\ s and attributes were renamed in step 1 and document them in the template schema changes file
 #.
-Identify any other model changes that require a transformation (as shown in :numref:`figure_types_of_schema_changes`), and if they exist create and test a transformations module, and provide its filename as the :obj:`transformations_file` in the schema changes file
+Identify any other model changes that require a transformation (as shown in :numref:`figure_types_of_schema_changes`); if they exist, create and test a transformations module, and provide its filename as the :obj:`transformations_file` in the schema changes file
 #.
-Git commit and push the schema changes file
+Git commit and push the schema changes file, and transformations module, if one was created
 #.
-Test the new schema changes file by migrating a data file that depends (using its schema Git metadata as in :numref:`figure_schema_git_metadata`) on the schema before the changes in step 1
+Test the new schema changes file by migrating a data file that depends (using its schema Git metadata as in :numref:`figure_schema_git_metadata`) on the version of the schema that existed before the changes in step 1

-While this approach identifies sentinel commits and creates template schema changes files immediately after the schema has been changed, that process can be performed later.
+While this approach identifies sentinel commits and creates template schema changes files immediately after the schema has been changed, that process can be performed later, as

 Migration of data files in a data repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-People who use Object model schemas, such as whole-cell modelers, follow one of these sequences of steps.
+People who use Object model schemas, such as whole-cell modelers, should follow one of these sequences of steps to migrated files.

 *Migrate arbitrary data files*

 #.
 Decide to migrate some data files
 #.
-Git push the data repo to backup all data files on the Git server
+Git commit and push the data repo to backup all data files on the Git server
 #.
-Use the :obj:`migrate-data` command to migrate the files
+Use the :obj:`migrate-data` command to migrate the files; the migrated files will overwrite the initial existing files

 *Use a data-schema migration configuration file to migrate data files*

 #.
 Decide to migrate some data files
 #.
 If a *data-schema migration configuration* file for the files does not exist, use the :obj:`make-data-schema-migration-config-file` command to make one
 #.
-Git push the data repo to backup all data files on the Git server
+Git commit and push the data repo to backup all data files on the Git server
 #.
-Use the :obj:`do-configured-migration` command to migrate the files
+Use the :obj:`do-configured-migration` command to migrate the files; the migrated files will overwrite the initial existing files

 Using migration commands
 ----------------------------------------------
-Migration commands are run via the wholecell command line interface program :obj:`wc-cli` program on the command line.
+Migration commands are run via the wholecell command line interface program :obj:`wc-cli` on the command line.
-Different commands are available for *schema repo*\ s and *data repo*\ s, as listed in :numref:`table_migrations_rst_tables_migration_commands`.
+As listed in :numref:`table_migrations_rst_tables_migration_commands`, different commands are available for *schema repo*\ s and *data repo*\ s.

 .. _table_migrations_rst_tables_migration_commands:
 .. csv-table:: Migration commands